wandaalifah/roblox-fishing-simulator-bot/README.md

 -   Detects fish and air bubbles using pixel color recognition.
 -   Randomized click timings to simulate human-like interactions.
 -   Keeps track of the number of fish caught.
--   Exits when the inventory is full.
+-   Automatically sells fish when inventory is full.
+(Requires sell anywhere gamepass)

 ## Prerequisites